2nd International Film Festival in New York

 A Tale of the Hilsha by Polash Rosul, Bangladesh, 22 mins

 In the river Meghna, the Hilsa roams freely.
-The fishermen’s lives rotate around this river and this fish; they cast their nets in the depths of the river and seek the meaning• of life.
+The fishermen’s lives rotate around this river and this fish; they cast their nets in the river’s depths and seek the meaning• of life.
 The river once used to yield a huge amount of Hilsa.
 The life-cycle of this fish was intractably tied with the lives of the fishermen, for the Hilsa was the staple source of their income.
 Each fisherman used to have large fishing boats and fishing nets.
 But conditions have changed.
-Today the lives of these fishermen are ensnared in the moneylender’s hands.
+Today, the lives of these fishermen are ensnared in the moneylender’s hands.
 The Hilsa fish, too, are in short supply.
 As the fishermen reminisce over the olden days, they are overwhelmed with emotion, and often they turn defiant in anger.
 A Tale of the Hilsa is a documentary that depicts the frail lives of the Hilsa fish and the Hilsa fishermen.

 Bangladesher Ridoy by Saiful Wadud Helal, Bangladesh, 30 mins